 - By car: Hop on C-17 and drive north for 67 mi (111 km).

-- By bus: No direct buses go to Campdevànol, but you can get one from Barcelona to Ripoll, and then change to Campdevànol.
+- By bus: No direct buses go to Campdevànol, but you can get one from Barcelona to Ripoll, and then change to the bus to Campdevànol.

 20. Vilafranca del Penedès – Wine, Fiestas, and Human Towers